Renew your CompEx certification every 5 years

 Choose the right course that meets your experience

-Employers should make sure that their staff have plenty of notice before attending a course, particularly for either of the Refresher courses (Ex01-04 and Ex07-Ex08).
+Employers should make sure that staff have plenty of notice before attending a course, particularly for the recertification course (Ex01R – Ex04R) to ensure candidates have enough time to study.

 Find a centre